ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/practicas/p4-t2-lexer/reto.md

 ### Requirements

-* Our task is to write and **publish** a npm module (in your user scope) providing a function `parseINI` to convert a INI string into an object reflecting the configuration file.
+* Our task is to write and **publish** a npm module (in your user scope) providing a function `parseINI` to convert a INI string into a JavaScript object reflecting the configuration file.
 For example:

     const parseINI = require('@aluXXXX/parse-ini');